digicademy-chf/chf_media/Documentation/DataModel/Index.rst

 added properties allow you to add, for example, licence information or links to objects and volumes.
 Files may also be annotated via ``LabelTag`` objects.

-In addition, ``FileCollection`` objects may help you structure a disparate set of files and build a user-accessible page around it.
+In addition, ``FileGroup`` objects may help you structure a disparate set of files and build a user-accessible page around it.
 This may be useful for sets of files that do not represent a class present in another data model of the CHF but that still need to be collected in a form of online exhibition.